valentinjahanmanesh/iOSLoadingButtonView/README.md

 # ALL
 ![ALL](https://cdn.rawgit.com/farshadjahanmanesh/iOSLoadingButtonView/0056f06b/loadingButton/examples/__allInOneEx.gif)

-# installation
+# installation cocoapods
-you can use this library via CocoaPod
+just add this line into your podfile
 ```swift
   pod 'loadingButtonOBJC'
 ```
+or simply copy the source into your project, take a look at example project for more info

 # Configs
 ```objective-c